 This option will prevent specific exercises from being included in your generated workouts.
 Many users use this option when recovering from an injury and have limitations when performing certain movements.
-You can quickly select/unselect equipment by tapping the name of the exercise in the list.
+You can quickly select/unselect equipment by tapping the name of the exercise on the list.

-Exercises labeled with a “check mark” indicate exclusion from your exercise library.
+Exercises labeled with a “checkmark” indicate exclusion from your exercise library.

-Exercise equipment labeled in white (with no “check mark”) indicates inclusion in your exercise library.
+Exercise equipment labeled in white (with no “checkmark”) indicates inclusion in your exercise library.